cgang/myiptv/README.md

 ## Prerequisite
 - HTTP streaming server, such as udpxy that provides a HTTP support for IPTV.
 - (Optional) EPG provider
+- For direct RTP/UDP multicast streams, no HTTP relay server is required

 ## Compile
 Since there are IPTV source support MP2/MP3 audio only, and which is not supported by Android platform,